 University web requirements

-By default, your site is set to “block search engines, but allow normal visitors.”
-You would likely want to change that so that your site is “visible to everyone, including search engines (like Google, Bing, Technorati) and archivers.”
+By default, your site is set to "discourage search engines from indexing this site."
+You would likely want to change that setting so that your site would "allow search engines to index this site."

 Settings → Discussion